marcomarino123/magnopy/docs/source/user-guide/methods/uvn-rf.rst

   * .. include:: page-notations/reference-frame.inc
   * .. include:: page-notations/cross-product.inc

-Magnopy assumes that the ground state spin arrangement follows a conical configuration, where the cone axis is defined by the unit vector :math:`\boldsymbol{n}`.
-The program rotates every atomic spin to make it collinear to :math:`\boldsymbol{n}`.
+Magnopy assumes that the ground state spin arrangement follows a spiral conical configuration, where the cone axis is defined by the unit vector :math:`\boldsymbol{n}`.
-Magnopy subsequently quantizes the spin vectors along :math:`\boldsymbol{n}`.
+Eventually, the program rotates every atomic spin to make it collinear to :math:`\boldsymbol{n}` and quantize the spin vectors along :math:`\boldsymbol{n}`.

 However, the exchange :math:`\boldsymbol{J}` and on-site anisotropy :math:`\boldsymbol{A}` tensors are usually